nullicman/loomo-jailbreak/README.md

 * USB-C to USB-A data cable.
 * A Loomo.
 * Loomo Android rooted image (userdebug.zip can be found [here for now](https://drive.google.com/file/d/1H36lfAd3v3aOTfvfhAiy2NpYObejuu4z/view?usp=sharing)).
+* Clone or download this repo to your computer.

 ## Getting Started